 3. Dash Cam Memory Card

 The dash cam memory cards wear out faster than any other camera.
 Dashcams are constantly writing on the memory card, all the time while you driving.
 When you select the max memory, refer dashcam spec for the max size support.
-The Dash Cameras currently in the market are supporting up to 128 GB Micro SDHC, ie. Rexing V1 2.4s supports up to 128 GB memory card.
+The Dash Cameras in the market is supporting up to 128 GB Micro SDHC, ie. Rexing V1 2.4s supports up to 128 GB memory card.
 You may see TF Card in the specification of Car Dash Camera.
 Technically, both Micro SD Card and Trans Flash (TF) Cards are same.
 So what would be the ideal storage size?
 It depends on how long you are traveling per day and the video recording resolution.

 SanDisk High Endurance (Amazon link) cards are developed for high endurance applications and ideal for dashcams and home video monitoring cameras.
 This card also tested in harsh conditions and temperature-proof and shock-proof for dash cam use.
 Transcend High Endurance is the next choice, and costlier than Sandisk, that specially developed for high endurance applications, that support long hours of video recordings and playbacks.
 Lexar High-Performance (Amazon link) is the highly durable solution for dash cam owners.
 This SD card makes sure up to 95MB/s (633x) transfer speed, and stores more than 36 hours of HD video.
 This SD card is verified compatible with GoPro cameras (32GB-256GB)